Aaron Webster (footballer)

 Aaron Denton Webster (born 19 December 1980) is an English former professional footballer who spent the majority of his career with Burton Albion.

 Playing career

-Webster was part of the Burton Albion, his first team, after progressing from the youth team in 1998.
+Webster was part of the Burton Albion first team, after progressing from the youth team in 1998.
 He became one of the most capped players in the club's history, making 591 appearances in all competitions and scoring 101 goals during his 15 years at the club.
 After leaving The Brewers, he played for both Ilkeston and Mickleover Sports briefly before joining Basford United in 2014.
 On 10 October 2018 he joined Stapenhill FC as a player for a brief spell.

 Coaching career

 After retiring he worked at the Burton Albion Community Trust as football and education first-team manager.
 In December 2017 he was appointed manager of Belper Town.
 However, he was sacked by the club in April 2018 after the club won only five times in 25 matches.